A Sermon for the Sunday of the Holy Forefathers of Christ (2019)

 And there were also those who stood at the foot of the Cross, and although they cried out with madness and hatred: Crucify, crucify Him; though they hated Him with a deep and evil hatred and slew Him in cold blood; many even of these, when they saw the earthquake, the dead risen and gone into the city, and heard their words; those who also saw the veil of the temple being torn asunder; many of those who at one moment murdered God on the Cross, turned in whole-hearted repentance and believed on Him.
 Some may even have become martyrs.
 Their stories are untold and their lives are hidden and known to God alone.

-Now we, we have Christ, the Church, the fulness of His teaching, the Gospel, the Holy Fathers, and before us today the example of all those who loved and longed for Christ in hope before His appearing on earth, before His incarnation, before they could reach out and touch Him and handle Him, clasp His feet, before they saw and experienced their Salvation and Life, God Himself in substance, in human flesh.
+Now we, we have Christ, the Church, the fullness of His teaching, the Gospel, the Holy Fathers, and before us today the example of all those who loved and longed for Christ in hope before His appearing on earth, before His incarnation, before they could reach out and touch Him and handle Him, clasp His feet, before they saw and experienced their Salvation and Life, God Himself in substance, in human flesh.

-We have the fulness, therefore we will be held more accountable; yes, more accountable than the High Priests Annas and Caiaphas who slaughtered Christ.
+We have the fullness, therefore we will be held more accountable; yes, more accountable than the High Priests Annas and Caiaphas who slaughtered Christ.
 We will be held more accountable than the blind Pharisees.
 We will be held more accountable than all those who lived with the Forefathers in the Old Testament.
 We must take these things to heart, never become proud in our Orthodoxy, and never sever ourselves from Christ through self-admiration, self-preoccupation, self-aggrandizement, self-adulation, self-worship, the idol of self.

 We must constantly seek to enter into the mystery of Christ, to experience Him.
 And now, that we are coming close again to celebrate His ever-memorable Incarnation and Nativity, now we must seek more than ever to be reborn in Christ, to give birth mystically in our souls and bodies to the grace of the Spirit, the Spirit of salvation.
 We must beg God to create in us a clean and pure heart.